section-engineering-education/engineering-education/error-correcting_codes_part2.md

 |$x_2$|$x_2$|
 |$x_3$|$x_3$|

-An implementation of the Hamming code can be found [here](https://repl.it/@jorqueraian/Hamming).

 ## Linear Error-Correcting Codes
-Now that we have analyzed the Hamming code, I want to provide a more generalized definition for error-correcting codes.
+Using the Hamming code, I want to provide a more generalized definition for error-correcting codes.
 In this section, we will come to the same mathematical conclusions, just stated with matrices.
-This might seem unimportant and for the Hamming code, it is not completely necessary.
-But this definition provides a template for the set of error-correcting codes called linear codes.
+This definition provides a template for the set of error-correcting codes called linear codes.
 It will also be helpful when constructing the Golay code.

-We want to narrow down our focus on linear codes as they will provide us with efficient methods for encoding and decoding.
+We want to narrow down our focus to linear codes as they will provide us with efficient methods for encoding and decoding.
 A linear code is a code that for any two codewords, the linear combination is its self a codeword.
 For example, `1001 001` and `1011 010` are both codewords of the Hamming code presented above.
+Because the Hamming code is linear, the linear combination of these codewords `0010 011`, found by taking the XOR operator of each element, is itself a codeword.

+### The Generator Matrix

-The linear combination can be found by taking the XOR operator of each element.
-The linear combination would then be `0010 011` which is also a valid codeword.
-This is true as the Hamming code is linear.
-This property allows us to define the encoding process of any linear code with a matrix, called the generator matrix.
+This property of linear codes allows us to define the encoding process of any linear code with a matrix, called the generator matrix.
 To encode a message, we simply [multiply](https://en.wikipedia.org/wiki/Matrix_multiplication) the input message on the left of a generator matrix.
 Note that instead of using addition we will use the XOR operator.
 Subtraction will also use the XOR operator meaning the additive inverse of a bit is just itself.
 For example, $-1=1$.

-This might seem counter-intuitive but is required to keep all operations valid.
-For the Hamming code, we could create the following generator matrix, which is mathematically the same as the encoding procedure presented above in [part 1](https://www.section.io/engineering-education/error-correcting-codes-part1/).
+For the Hamming code, we could create the following generator matrix, which is mathematically the same as the encoding procedure presented before.
 Recall that the three parity bits are $x_1$, $x_2$ and $x_3$ and the original four bits of the message are $m_1$, $m_2$, $m_3$, and $m_4$.

 $$
 \begin{pmatrix}